(Also, if you don’t like or get tongue-in-cheek humor, you may not like this post.)

 Do I dare question whether this constitutes “sharing the burden”?

 (No, I didn’t eat it; I’m a chalav-Yisrael-only type of gal.
 But I’ve eaten American candy bars in Israel before.
-Let me leave it like this: Just stick with Taami (yum!) and all those chalav Yisrael guys.)
+Let me put it like this: Just stick with Taami (yum!) and all those chalav Yisrael guys.)

 Real Friends Share Burdens